 Prior Affiliations: Harrison High School, North Crowley High School

 Framework: I was always a big fan of framework debate and how cool it can be.
-I think that regardless of the structure, the framework needs to generate a weighing mechanism and then have offense that impacts back to that standard.
+Regardless of the structure, the framework needs to generate a weighing mechanism and then have offense that impacts back to that mechanism/standard.
 If you go for framework, I need interaction with your opponent's argument.
 Saying you preclude or your framework is a prerequisite doesn't do much for me unless there is a warrant being contextualized.

 Any questions about how I evaluated a round, any help I can offer, or any concerns in general can be directed to my email at email@example.com